innovationOUtside/nb_extension_empinken/README.md

 It strikes me that the extension could be generalised to allow notebook cell tags to be used to identify cells that should be coloured in particular ways.
 So eg in configurator, associate the tag "activity" with a selected blue etc.

-Maybe also consider a setting that would colour all student created cells yellow by hooking something on to the notebook's cell add button?
+Maybe also consider a setting that would colour all student created cells yellow (or whatever) by hooking something on to the notebook's cell add button?